Besides Business and Academic English courses, additional language modules, such as

-Language modules, such as German, Business Russian, Hebrew, Mandarin (Chinese) and Spanish, are taught consecutively in semesters 1-5 and comprise 17% of the entire Study Program.
+The student has to choose one language which he will be taught consecutively in semesters 1-5.
+The Language course comprises 17% of the entire Study Program.
 Although intercultural issues are implicitly part of all courses, the modules of Psychology & Philosophy and Languages are explicitly designed to develop intercultural competences.
-Note: Students are required to choose at least one language.

-A language must be selected before the beginning of the first semester.
+The language must be selected during the application process at the beginning of the first semester.
 Once selected, a language cannot be dropped or changed in the following semesters.
 All languages start in the first semester at beginner’s level (except Business Russian, which starts at level A2 according to the standards of European Reference Frame) with the aim to reach an advanced level (according to the standards of European Reference Frame) by the end of the fifth semester.
 Students have to select a language at beginners level, in special cases accreditation will be given.

 A certain language (course) can only be offered if at least 12 students are enrolled.